Rishabh000/DIGI_CLOCK/README.md

 # DIGI_CLOCK
-An Arduino program for Digital Clock
+An Arduino program for Digital Clock in LCD